edwinbosire/ASOS/README.md

 - [ ] Favourites
 - [ ] Account

+## THINGS THAT ARE BROKEN
+- [x] All the data feeds; No image loading because Asos has update their product catalogue and the data bundled here is stale.
+Solution?
+1. Move all the data including images to be local.
+2. Update the data sources and repeat this process ever so often.

 #### LEFT OUT

 If you fork this project, feel free to extend the following features.